 A Simple Recipe

-This is my recipe.
-I hug and kiss my grandchildren no matter their age.
+This is my recipe, a step-grandmother’s guide to success: I hug and kiss my grandchildren no matter their age.

 When they were younger, I took them to Johnny Rockets for hamburgers and fries, to Ghirardelli’s Chocolate Company and the Dairy Queen for ice cream.
-Before COVID-19 we would take trips to a museum, a play, or a movie.
+Sometimes we would take trips to a museum, a play, or a movie.
 It’s always a treat when they visit so we can have pizza afterward at Lou Malnati’s or Giordano’s in Chicago.
-We sit at a round table and discuss the event.
-I like to hike and bike and I like to go for walks and talks.
+We sit at a round table to discuss the event.
+I enjoy hiking, biking, and going for walks and talks.
+I love to travel with my grandchildren.
 I even email and text with my grandchildren, especially now being so far away.
 We bond as a family laughing and learning and exploring.

-I have told my blended grandchildren about my family history and the “Aunt Clara” story.
-I never discuss my grandchildren’s parents or another grandmother because I want my grandchildren to think of me as their guardian angel.
+I have shared my family history and the “Aunt Clara” story with my blended grandchildren.
+I avoid discussing their parents or other grandmothers because I want my grandchildren to see me as their guardian angel.
 And, I am available to them at a moment’s notice.
 I am not confrontational nor am I a disciplinarian.
 I learned “to get it.”

 You have your special ingredients!
-Turn them into a loving recipe for step-grandmother success.
-For more tips, if you live far away, read my story from last week.
-This will help you!
+Turn them into a loving recipe for step-grandmother success!

 Are you a step-grandmother?
 Tell me what you have learned or your questions in the comments below.